teamdatatonic/gen-ai-hackathon/langchain-tech-stack-hackathon/README.md

 </table>
 <hr>

-**➡️ Your task:** Learn the complete LangChain tech stack by building your own Knowledge Worker using Python and LangChain!
+**➡️ Your task:** Learn the complete LangChain tech stack by deploying a REST API using LangChain and LangServe, and learn about LLM logging and testing using the LangSmith platform.

 **❗ Note:** This workshop has been designed to be run locally in an IDE like VSCode.